 When Does a Dog Get a Period?

 A typical dog of medium size reaches sexual maturity at about the age of six months.
 A lot of things are happening in her body at this point, just as with women.
-During the first estrous cycle, otherwise known as her time in the heat, she experiences an increase in her estrogen levels, followed by a sharp decrease.
+During the first estrous cycle, otherwise known as her time in heat, she experiences an increase in her estrogen levels, followed by a sharp decrease.
 After this roller coaster hill of hormones, her ovaries release their eggs.
-This cycle generally lasts around three weeks on average, although it can range from two weeks to a month.
+The length of time a dog stays in heat generally hovers around three weeks on average, although it can range from two weeks to a month.
 Remember that each dog’s body is individually distinct, and the timing varies from dog to dog.
 Some canines enter heat at as young as four months, while larger dogs may reach the age of two years old before going into their first heat.
 During part of this heat or estrous cycle, the answer to the question do dogs have periods is often plain.

 What Are the Signs?

 The most obvious physical change during the heat cycle of female dogs is the discharge from their vulvas.
 This changes throughout the cycle.
 It begins as frank blood, gradually lightening to a pinkish blood-tinged vaginal discharge.
 Some dogs bleed very little.
 Dogs that take particular pride in their cleanliness will address the problem themselves and leave little to no spots around your house.
 Others may make a mess.
-Some owners make a nest of towels for their female dogs to sleep in, containing this mess.
+Some owners make a nest of towels for their female dogs to sleep in to protect the dog bed and containing this mess.
 Others use diapers of either a disposable or washable nature.

 More Signs of a Female Dog Going Into Heat